Cloud Storage be accessed from the control panel by clicking Cloud Storage from the left-side menu or main window.

 Costs are calculated hourly for the actual storage space used and traffic sent over the general network or CDN.

-A 15 GB backup is uploaded to a container.
+15 GB of backup data is uploaded to a container.
 The monthly storage cost would be:

 You can calculate service costs using custom parameters with our price calculator.